top of page

 Myth 1: Autism is mostly a male condition.

 Fact: Anyone can be autistic.
-But there are biases in diagnostic tools and cultural stereotypes that have often led women and girls to be misdiagnosed or undiagnosed.
-Some recent research has begun to suggest that many more women and girls are autistic than previously thought.
+But there are biases in diagnostic tools and cultural stereotypes that have often led women and AFAB individuals to be misdiagnosed or undiagnosed.
+Some recent research has begun to suggest that many are autistic than previously thought.

-Myth 2: Autistic girls don’t have special interests.
+Myth 2: Autistic girls and afab individuals don’t have special interests.

 Fact: They do, but their special interests tend to be closer to what would be considered socially acceptable.
 For example, an autistic girl may have a passion for books, which is less likely to raise concern.

-Myth 3: If a girl is social, she can’t be autistic.
+Myth 3: If a girl or an afab individual is social, they can’t be autistic.

 Myth 4: Autism looks the same in everyone.

 Reality: Autism is highly individual.
-The traits in autistic women and girls may not resemble the “classic” profile used in early research.
+The traits in autistic women and AFAB individuals may not resemble the “classic” profile used in early research.

 Myth 5: Late diagnosis means it’s “mild autism.”